 Playing Out St Albans District Sample Street Consultation Letter (if a street meeting in person or by zoom is not possible)

-The link to the Playing Out St Albans District online application form will be reactivated here in Autumn 2023
+The link to the Playing Out St Albans District online application form is here.

 Sample risk assessment

 Please do a risk assessment of your own for your own street and closures.
 This is an example only.

 Sample letter inviting neighbours to join in Playing Out sessions

 Download and adapt our template for your street.
 This will need to reflect much of what has been decided from your risk assessment – it is a key communication to your neighbours as it both informs them but also must make them feel welcome at the sessions.

 Don’t forget to include anything identified in your risk assessment

 Editable poster to advertise your session to neighbours